nedap/dev-day-cows/README.md

 Open this project in a Python editor, e.g. [PyCharm](https://www.jetbrains.com/pycharm/download/#section=mac).

-Configure a Python 2.7 interpreter.
+Configure a Python 2.7 interpreter for the project:
+0. Go to: Settings / Project:dev-day-cows / Project Interpreter
+0. Select one from the dropdown or create a new one.

 ## Running the client